biosaxs-dev/molass-library/COPILOT-INIT-ACTION.md

 ## 📝 What Copilot Does at Initialization

-1. **Synchronizes molass-library Subtree (Automated)**
+1. **Synchronizes molass-library Subtree (Takahashi Only)**
-   - Copilot checks if the molass-library subtree needs updating from the joss-paper branch
+   - **For Takahashi**: Copilot checks if the molass-library subtree needs updating from the joss-paper branch
      - Uses: `git fetch molass-upstream` and `git subtree pull --prefix=molass-library molass-upstream joss-paper --squash`
      - Reports if updates are available or if the subtree is already up-to-date
-   - **This ensures you always work with the latest version of the library**
+     - **This ensures Takahashi always works with the latest version of the library**
+   - **For Shimizu**: This step is skipped (Shimizu doesn't need to manage the subtree)

 2. **Summarizes all open internal GitHub Issues**
    - Copilot will check and summarize all open issues in this repository.